Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 The Five-Layer Alert System

-Layer 1: Every Submission
+Layer 1: Every Submission Alert

 Layer 2: Urgent Response Detection

-Layer 3: Negative Sentiment
+Layer 3: Negative Sentiment Alert

-Layer 4: Keyword Risk
+Layer 4: Keyword Risk Alert

-"I was charged twice" might have a urgency score of 6 (the AI considers it a billing issue, not a system crash).
+"I was charged twice" might get a urgency score of 6 (the AI considers it a billing issue, not a system crash).
 But "charged twice" hits your keyword risk alert and escalates it to critical.
 Your billing team gets an immediate notification.

 Layer 5: SLA Monitoring

-What Your Support Manager Sees
+What Your Support Manager Sees Monday Morning

-Critical (2 issues):
+🔴 Critical (2 issues):

-- Alex M., "Dashboard crashes on export."
+- Alex M. — "Dashboard crashes on export."
 Urgency: 9/10.
 Sentiment: Frustrated.
-Submitted Friday, SLA breached.
+Submitted Friday.
+SLA breached.

-Warning (4 issues):
+🟡 Warning (4 issues):

-- Jamie R., "Login issues on mobile."
+- Jamie R. — "Login issues on mobile."
 Urgency: 6/10.
-Unhandled 5+ hours, SLA alert.
+Unhandled 5+ hours.
+SLA alert triggered.

 - Two negative sentiment flags on medium-priority bugs.

-Normal (41 issues):
+🟢 Normal (41 issues):

-- Feature requests sorted by sentiment.
+- Feature requests sorted by sentiment and recency.

 - Account questions with suggested resolutions.